-Student Teaching 1 (1 semester credit)
+CED 203 Student Teaching 1 (1 unit)

 Students participate in supervised instruction in an actual classroom setting.
 Whenever possible, students will be placed in a traditional classroom at a public or private school.
 This course requires a significant investment of time and effort.
 Prerequisites: Junior or Senior standing, Educational Psychology and Instruction or equivalent and approval of the instructor.